misoboute/findorbuild/README.md

 # FindOrBuild (FOB)
-A CMake module set that functions as a package manager that downloads and builds packages that can't be found using find_package.
+A CMake module set that functions as a package manager that downloads and builds packages that can't be found using `find_package`.

 It can be used within a CMake list file to search for packages.
 It can handle multiple versions of the same package and multiple configuration builds of the